Alexander D. Goode: Death

 In late 1942, Goode was transferred to Camp Myles Standish in Taunton, Massachusetts, and attended Chaplains School at Harvard University.
 There he met fellow chaplains George L. Fox, Clark V. Poling and John P. Washington.

 In January 1943, the chaplains embarked on board the Dorchester, which was transporting over 900 soldiers to the United Kingdom via Greenland.

 On February 2, 1943, the German submarine U-223 spotted the convoy on the move and closed with the ships, firing a torpedo which struck the Dorchester shortly after midnight.
 Hundreds of men packed the decks of the rapidly sinking ship and scrambled for the lifeboats.
 Several of the lifeboats had been damaged and the four chaplains began to organize frightened soldiers.
 They distributed life jackets from a locker; when the supply of life jackets ran out, each of the chaplains gave his to other soldiers.
 When the last lifeboats were away, the chaplains prayed with those unable to escape the sinking ship.
 27 minutes after the torpedo struck, the Dorchester disappeared below the waves with 672 men still aboard.
 The last anyone saw of the four chaplains, they were standing on the deck, arms linked and praying together.

 Remembrance

 The four chaplains were all awarded the Distinguished Service Cross and the Purple Heart and received national acclaim for their courage and self-sacrifice.
 A chapel in their honor was dedicated on February 3, 1951, by President Harry S. Truman at Grace Baptist Church of Philadelphia.
 The Four Chaplains' Medal was established by act of Congress on July 14, 1960, and was presented posthumously to their next of kin by Secretary of the Army Wilber M. Brucker at Ft.
 Myer, Virginia, on January 18, 1961.

+In memory of Rabbi Goode, the Alumni Service Window, showing the Jewish Chaplaincy insignia superimposed over an American flag, was dedicated at the Cincinnati campus of HUC on January 12–14, 1948.
+The inscription on the window reads: “In honor of our colleagues, students and alumni of the Hebrew Union College who served their country in two World Wars, 1917-18–1941-45.”